Parkview

 At least 6 of the 12 analyzed listings explicitly state they are leasehold, with details like 'lease expiring in 2045,' 'fixed lease payments at $293/mo for next 20yrs,' 'lease rent is a fixed amount for the next 20+ years,' and 'Lease rent set for another 22 years without stepups at $308/mo.'
 Several listings also mention the option to convert from leasehold to fee simple, confirming both LH and FS exist in the building (at least 6 LH vs. at least 3 FS in these remarks).

-I searched the remarks for terms like 'VA approved', 'VA financing', and 'VA loans' and found no references.
-Because there's no explicit mention in any listing, VA approval cannot be confirmed from these remarks.
+I searched the public remarks for 'VA approved', 'VA financing', and 'VA loans accepted' and found no references.
+With no explicit VA-related language, there is no basis to mark the building as VA approved.

 Agents frequently describe amenities such as pool, resident manager, cable TV, car wash area, storage, and secured entry/elevator, but never mention fire sprinklers or a sprinkler system.
 MLS amenity checkboxes are uniformly negative for sprinklers, so it is very likely the building does not have a fire sprinkler system.